 |Order Entered - Other Regulatory Agencies||No|

 Unfortunately, there is no single, uniform pricing standard for working with a financial advisor.
 Catchphrases, including "fee-only," can be helpful; however, Americans often get confused with competitors promoting "fee-based" in response.
 To learn more, explore our series of articles about what financial advisors do and what it may cost to work with one, as well as what their titles mean and how to make a smart choice.

 Ultimately, to understand the underlying costs of advisory services, we always recommend asking for an itemized fees breakdown and reading the firm's ADV Part 2 Brochure (Item 5, "Fees and Compensation").

 |Insurance Agent Conflict - Affiliation||No|

 |Insurance Agent Conflict - Firm||No|

 |Trades Recommended Securities||Yes|

 As a financial advisory firm, 8th Street Investments can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

-8th Street Investments is headquartered in Alexandria, VA.
-8th Street Investments offers financial advisor services in 3 states: District of Columbia, South Carolina, Virginia.
+8th Street Investments is headquartered in Alexandria, VA and currently serves in 3 states: District of Columbia, South Carolina, Virginia.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.